History of the Peloponnesian War: Speeches

 Thucydides also makes extensive use of speeches in order to elaborate on the event in question.
-While the inclusion of long first-person speeches is somewhat alien to modern historical method, in the context of ancient Greek oral culture speeches are expected.
+While the inclusion of long first-person speeches is somewhat alien to modern historical method, in the context of ancient Greek oral culture, speeches are expected.
 These include addresses given to troops by their generals before battles and numerous political speeches, both by Athenian and Spartan leaders, as well as debates between various parties.
 Of the speeches, the most famous is the funeral oration of Pericles, which is found in Book Two.
 Being an Athenian general in the war, Thucydides heard some of these speeches himself.
 For the other speeches, he relied on eyewitness accounts.

-These speeches are suspect in the eyes of Classicists, however, inasmuch as it is not clear to what degree Thucydides altered these speeches in order to elucidate better the crux of the argument presented.
-Some of the speeches are probably fabricated according to his expectations of, as he puts it, "what was called for in each situation" (1.22.1).
+These speeches are suspect in the eyes of classicists, however, inasmuch as it is not clear to what degree Thucydides altered these speeches in order to elucidate better the crux of the argument presented.
+Some of the speeches are probably fabricated according to his expectations of, as he puts it, "what was called for in each situation" (1.22.1) and because in an era before audio recordings "it was in all cases difficult to carry them word for word in one’s memory".